TU-Darmstadt-APQ/lab_temperature-Backend/README.md

 		-9: The setpoint which should be achieved by the controller, datatype is double.
 		-10: Output value for the controller.
 One can only write an output value when the controller mode (key 6) is set to MANUAL.

-One should keep in mind that the datatype for the values in the dict are very important, if you have a wrong datatype an error will be thrown.
+One should keep in mind that the datatypes for the values in the dict are very important, if you have a wrong datatype an error will be thrown.
 The file recieve_data.py is an example of how the communication could look like.
 In this file the temperature data is taken from a Tinkerforge temperature bricklet that is connected to the Pi via a Masterbrick.
 The settings of the controller are saved in a log-file together with the temperature, the output and the time.
 All of these value a send from microcontroller to the Pi and are decoded via COBS and CBOR.